shea08/shea08.github.io/Adrift.md

 According to UpToDate, the symptoms of separation distress that a person can exhibit when facing difficult loss include:

-- [ ] Yearning for and seeking proximity to the deceased Loneliness
+- [ ] Yearning for and seeking proximity to the deceased

-- [ ] Crying, sadness, and other painful emotions (eg, anger, guilt, and anxiety) that occur upon confrontation with reminders of the loss
+- [ ] Loneliness, crying, sadness, and other painful emotions (eg, anger, guilt, and anxiety) that occur upon confrontation with reminders of the loss
-Somatic symptoms including distressing physical sensations and disrupted sleep or appetite
+- [ ] Somatic symptoms including distressing physical sensations and disrupted sleep or appetite
 - [ ] Insistent thoughts and memories of the lost person, sometimes including hallucinations
-- [ ] Feeling drawn to things associated with the deceased Social withdrawal and disinterest in other people and activities not associated with the deceased
+- [ ] Feeling drawn to things associated with the deceased
+- [ ] Social withdrawal and disinterest in other people and activities not associated with the deceased
 - [ ] Confusion about one’s identity and feeling lost or uncertain without the deceased

 * * *